snakemake/snakemake-executor-plugin-googlebatch/docs/further.md

 The following environment variables are available within any Google batch run:

  - `BATCH_TASK_INDEX`: The index of the workflow step (Google Batch calls a "task")
+ - `GOOGLEBATCH_DOCKER_PASSWORD`: your docker registry passwork if using the container operating system (COS) and your container requires credentials
+ - `GOOGLEBATCH_DOCKER_USERNAME`: the same, but the username

 ### GPU